Sascha37/super-mario-motion/README.md

 ### Quick Start

-- Start the program (if you have not already done so and need help, see the previous step).
+- Start the program (either from source code or the standalone application).
-- Start the emulator with your game.
-- You can now select, via the dropdown menu, either full body movement or simple movements ( designed to be used while sitting on your chair).
+- Select the version of the game you want to play (web or original).
+- Select between `Simple` (designed to be used while sitting) or `Full-body`-mode (designed to be used while standing).
-- Inputs can only be sent to the game if the emulator window is in focus and the `Send Inputs` checkbox has been checked.
+- Inputs can only be sent to the game if the window of the game is in focus and the `Send Inputs` checkbox has been checked.

+**For more information please press the `Help`-Button or [open this file](https://github.com/Sascha37/super-mario-motion/blob/main/docs/help/help_page.pdf)**

 <p align="center">
     <img src="docs/screenshots/ss1.png" alt="Screenshot" height="730"/>